Editor’s Note:

 Concerns Over Exploitative Pump Prices

-While opposing NNPCL’s pricing authority, IPMAN also condemned fuel stations selling petrol at excessively high prices, reportedly reaching ₦600 per litre at the time.
+While opposing NNPCL’s pricing authority, IPMAN also condemned fuel stations selling petrol at excessively high prices, reportedly reaching prices above #1000 and have since risen significantly and now vary widely across regions.

 Anyaso described such practices as exploitative, stressing that market liberalization should not translate into unchecked profiteering at the expense of consumers.